The Two Sides of the Smothers Brothers

 The Two Sides of the Smothers Brothers (released September 1, 1962 on Mercury Records) is the second comedy album by the Smothers Brothers.
-Side 1 (tracks 1-6) consisted of comedy and was recorded at The Crystal Palace in St. Louis during a live performance.
-Side 2 (tracks 7-12) was recorded at the Bell Sound Studios in New York City with a full orchestra and represented the singing side of the boys.
+Side 1 (tracks 1–6) consisted of comedy and was recorded at The Crystal Palace in St. Louis during a live performance.
+Side 2 (tracks 7–12) was recorded at the Bell Sound Studios in New York City with a full orchestra and represented the singing side of the boys.
 The Two Sides of the Smothers Brothers reached number 26 on the Billboard Pop Albums chart.

 The liner notes to the compilation album Sibling Revelry: The Best of the Smothers Brothers, state that The Two Sides of the Smothers Brothers was the biggest selling album of their career, spending sixty-six weeks on the Billboard album chart, and peaking at #26.

-According to the Smothers Brothers biography Dangerously Funny, half of the album was dedicated to straight music because the duo hadn't yet developed enough new comedy material for a second album.
+According to the Smothers Brothers biography Dangerously Funny, half of the album was dedicated to straight music because the duo had not yet developed enough new comedy material to fill the second side of the record.
 The brothers performed their original act in its entirety on their first album, The Smothers Brothers at the Purple Onion.